 As a South African passport holder, the thing I enjoy least about travelling has to be applying for visas.
+The process is so complicated and it can be difficult to know if you need a Spain non lucrative visa or just a tourist visa, for example.
 Fellow South Africans will know what a hassle applying for a visa is every time you want to travel.
 The process takes so much time, its expensive and printing out all those pages just cannot be good for the environment!
 Here are all the countries South Africans can visit without a visa, plus the 15 beautiful places I’d love to visit visa-free as soon as possible.

 All the countries South Africans can visit without a visa